rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Warnings

 The test suite runs with warnings enabled.
 Ideally, Ruby on Rails should issue no warnings, but there may be a few, as well as some from third-party libraries.
 Please ignore (or fix!) them, if any, and submit patches that do not issue new warnings.
+It's important to note that Rails CI will fail if the pull request raises warnings.
+To ensure that your code will pass Rails CI, you can reproduce the same behavior locally by setting the RAILS_STRICT_WARNINGS environment variable.

 ### Updating the Documentation